A. J. Francis: New York Giants

 On May 2, 2018, Francis signed with the New York Giants.
 He was released on September 1, 2018.

 Professional wrestling career

 WWE (2020–2021)

 Francis signed with WWE in January 2020.
 Francis, now assigned to the NXT brand, made his wrestling television debut on the May 4, 2021, episode of NXT where he aligned himself with Isaiah "Swerve" Scott by helping him defeat Leon Ruff in a Falls Count Anywhere match, establishing himself as a heel in the process.
 The following week, Francis was introduced as Top Dolla and formed a new stable, Hit Row with Scott, Ashante "Thee" Adonis, and B-Fab.
-Despite Top Dolla being drafted to SmackDown along with the rest of Hit Row as a part of the 2021 WWE Draft, B-Fab was released on November 4, and the rest of Hit Row were released 15 days later due to the COVID-19 pandemic.
+Despite Top Dolla being drafted to SmackDown along with the rest of Hit Row as a part of the 2021 WWE Draft, B-Fab was released on November 4, and the rest of Hit Row were released fifteen days later as part of a round of mass layoffs due to budget cuts in response to the COVID-19 pandemic.